 Reading: Boggs Chapter 13 (section 13.3), and the Online Guide to Sequence Stratigraphy by Steven Holland, University of Georgia (big thanks to him for that).
-And, Sequence Stratigraphy at the University of South Carolina, an in-depth treatment.
+And Sequence Stratigraphy II - at SEPM (Society for Sedimentary Geology).

 A Depositional Sequence is a relatively conformable succession of genetically related strata bounded by unconformities or their correlative conformities.
 So, sequence boundaries are unconformities, which are defined here (narrow definition) as surfaces produced by subaerial exposure and erosion.
 Thus, every sequence records one cycle of relative sea-level fall, rise, and fall.

 Sequences are commonly divided into different "systems tracts", including low-stand, transgressive, and highstand systems tracts.
 They occur in distinctive parts of each sequence and, together, record cycles of relative sea-level rise and fall.